ZATAN-uMaine/vismod/README.md

 - [docker](https://docs.docker.com/get-docker/)
 - [devcontainers for vscode](https://code.visualstudio.com/docs/devcontainers/containers)

+Once Docker is installed, use the "Dev Containers: Open Folder in Container" command in vscode.

 Starting the dev container extension, or running `docker compose up` from `.devcontainer`, will start 3 containers.
 Note that the configuration is not secure, and these should only be run from a local workstation with a firewall.

 1. A Debian-based Python container for development work.
 This contains all of the dependencies for our code.
+Port 4000 is exposed to localhost so you can access Flask.
-2. InfluxDB with some example data.
+2. InfluxDB with some example data, on port 8086.
-3. Grafana with some pre-configured dashboards.
+3. Grafana with some pre-configured dashboards, on port 3000.

 The InfluxDB seed data can be found in `.devcontainer/influx/example-data.csv`.
 At this time, it is based on the 081523 example spreadsheet.
 It has been [formatted](https://docs.influxdata.com/influxdb/cloud/reference/syntax/annotated-csv/#annotated-csv-in-flux)